dxin301/web-browser-project/README.md

+# About

+This is a simple Web Browser (only HTML supported) that I was developed as my first year programming project in Charles University

 # User documentation - Web Browser

 Web Browser is an app for accessing websites and showing their content using HTML.